 Psoriasis is a long-term inflammatory disease of the immune system that causes the quick buildup of skin cells on the surface of your skin.
 Although the condition comes in many different forms, about 80% of psoriasis patients have plaque psoriasis, the kind that causes red, raised patches of skin covered with silvery-white scales.
-At Coastal Medical & Cosmetic Dermatology in San Diego, La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides effective management strategies for patients with psoriasis.
+At Coastal Medical & Cosmetic Dermatology in La Jolla, and Chula Vista, California, board-certified dermatologist Dr. Darrell Gonzales provides effective management strategies for patients with psoriasis.
 To learn more, call the office or book your appointment online today.

 Psoriasis is caused by an error in your immune system that stimulates fast skin cell growth.
 Rather than forming over the course of a week, these new skin cells form in just a few days.